minhnh/bdd-dsl/docs/bdd-concepts.md

 and competitions[^nguyen2023rulebook] to identify common elements used to describe test scenarios at these events.
 We consolidate our findings is a [Feature Model](https://en.wikipedia.org/wiki/Feature_model), shown in Fig. 1.
-This serves as the basis for designing a metamodel for BDD robotic scenarios, as shown in Fig. 2
+This serves as the basis for designing a metamodel, i.e., model of model, for BDD robotic scenarios, as shown in Fig. 2

-### A BDD Metamodel for robotics
+## Conceptualizing Robotic Acceptance Criteria (AC)

 |![Rulebook feature model](assets/img/bdd-concepts.svg)|
 |:-:|
 |Fig. 2: A metamodel to specify BDD scenarios in robotics|

-#### Example: modelling a pick-and-place scenario
+### Example: modelling a pick-and-place scenario

-To help with understanding the design of our metamodel, let's start with a BDD specification for a simple pick & place application.
+To help with understanding the design of our MM, let's start with a BDD specification for a simple pick & place application.
 Below is a potential Gherkin feature for this example, where the scenario is split into two phases for object picking and placing: